Structural and rural funds

 • The ERDF finances Regional Operational Programs (ERDF ROPs, one for each region), National Operational Programs (sectoral NOPs, many of them co-financed by the ESF+) and the Territorial Cooperation Programs;

-• TheESF+ finances Regional Operational Programs (ESF ROPs, one for each region) and National Operational Programs (sectoral NOPs, many of which are co-financed by the ERDF);
+• TheESF+ funds Regional Operational Programs (ESF ROPs, one for each region) and National Operational Programs (sectoral NOPs, many of which are co-financed by the ERDF);

 • The EAFRD funds a national CAP Strategic Plan (SPP), detailed in regional Rural Development Complements (RDPs) and the National Rural Network (NRN);

-• EAGF finances specific schemes for agricultural producer support and price support for agricultural markets (also part of PSP and CSR programming);
+• EAGF funds specific schemes for farm producer support and price support for agricultural markets (also part of PSP and CSR programming);

 • FEAMPA funds a specific National Operational Program, the FEAMPA Operational Program.